slyram69/Todo/README.md

 * Figure out what the heck we're supposed to be doing
 * Delete DADS
 * YOU WANT TO APPROVE, YOU CAN'T HANDLE THE APPROVES
+* I BET YOU WON'T EVEN READ THIS...